google/zx/README.md

 ### `$.quote`

 Specifies a function for escaping special characters during command substitution.

 ### `$.verbose`

 Specifies verbosity.
 Default is `true`.

-In verbose mode, the `zx` prints all executed commands alongside with their outputs.
+In verbose mode, `zx` prints all executed commands alongside with their outputs.

-Or use a CLI argument `--quiet` to set `$.verbose = false`.
+Or use the CLI argument `--quiet` to set `$.verbose = false`.

 ### `$.env`